A hand gripping a large knife in a dirty tiled bathroom

 Either way, these stories remind you monsters aren’t scary.
 Humans are.

-Serial Killer Thriller essentials:
+Serial Killer Thriller Essentials:

 Se7en • I Saw the Devil • The Silence of the Lambs